A-Skvortsov/Planetze/README.md

 	1. Libraries/Dependencies
 		i.
 MPAndroidChart for Eco Guage charts
 		ii.
 MaterialCalendarView, an extension of the built-in CalendarView library, for the Eco Tracker calendar
+		iii.
+FirebaseAuth, to access firebase project for authentication and realtime database iv.
+Mockito, for unit testing of login module
+		v.
+GoogleSignInClient, to sign in using google

 	2. Code Structure
 		i.
 Eco Tracker